 Recently, I created some printables designed to help kids with numbers and counting.
 I assembled them into a book that will improve number recognition, counting skills, word recognition and even fine motor skills.
-All you need for this fun math activity is a copy of the book which you can download for free below and some dot stickers which I purchased at the dollar store.
+All you need for this fun math activity is a copy of the book which you can get for free below and some dot stickers which I purchased at the dollar store.
+Be sure to also check out our free printable and learn how you can Make Your Own Comic Book.

 Free Math Printables Number Book